Alexander Dennis

-Alexander Dennis is a British bus manufacturing company based in Larbert, Scotland.
-The largest bus and coach manufacturer in the United Kingdom, with a 50% market share in 2019, it has manufacturing plants and partnerships in Canada, China, Europe, Hong Kong, Malaysia, New Zealand, Singapore, South Africa and the United States.
+Alexander Dennis Ltd. (Note: Alexander Dennis has a shorter term for their company being ADL that has actually been used for official communications, press releases, and reports, as do government bodies and news organizations.
+Additionally, it has been used by the official UK Parliament Document.) is a bus manufacturing company based in Larbert, Scotland.
+It is the largest bus and coach manufacturer in Scotland, with a 50% market share in 2019, it has manufacturing plants and partnerships in Canada, China, Europe, Hong Kong, Malaysia, New Zealand, Singapore, South Africa and the United States.